ElazarK/content-docs/playbooks/Scan_Nexpose_Site.md

-Starts a Nexpose scan by site ID and waits for the scan to finish by polling its status in pre-defined intervals.
+Scans by site ID and waits for the scan to finish by polling its status in pre-defined intervals.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.